Bolt404/BMICalculator/README.md

 Read how body mass indexes are calculated here: https://www.calculator.net/bmi-calculator.html
 Hand-in: (all in one pdf)
-a) Screenshot of the running JavaFX application.
+1. Screenshot of the running JavaFX application.
-b) The .fxml file
+2. The .fxml file
-c) The controller source code.
+3. The controller source code.
 Remember: Your name one every page + page numbers + no source dumps in dark background + at least 12pt for the text size (because your hand-in will be printed)

 ## How to use:

 Input Age
 Selet Gender
 Input Height